 You may remember this spring I shared the time lapse video of our sheep getting their haircuts.
-At the time, I bagged up the wool in big black garbage bags and set it aside in a corner of the barn.
+At the time, I bagged up the wool in big black garbage bags and set it aside in a corner of the barn (you can find more on how I got those bags online).
 In years past, we’ve donated the wool to our 4-H club for their wreath making fundraiser.
 And two years ago, I gave all the wool to the girl who shears our sheep so she could send it to the Maryland Wool Pool.
 But this past spring I held on to it.

 Our sheep are Southdowns–known for being easy keepers, having great temperaments, and being easy finishers–they are not a wool breed sheep.
 But I’ve always hoped that there might be a way to do something with their wool when we shear each year.
 And in my wildest dreams, what I really wanted to do was have wool blankets made for the each of the girls’ beds.
 How cool would it be to wrap up in blankets made from the wool of the sheep you work so hard take care of every day?